EQUALITY, DIGNITY AND INCLUSION: LEGISLATION THAT ENHANCES HUMAN RIGHTS FOR PEOPLE LIVING WITH MENTAL ILLNESS

 The final report and evaluation instrument for this project have now been released.
 Click here to access the Final Report and here to access the Mental Health and Human Rights Evaluation Instrument.

-The Canadian Mental Health Association, Winnipeg Region in partnership with the Public Interest Law Centre of Legal Aid Manitoba have been engaged by the Mental Health Commission of Canada’s (MHCC) Mental Health and the Law Advisory Committee to conduct research related to mental health, human rights, and relevant law, policies, and service standards.
+The Canadian Mental Health Association, Winnipeg Region in partnership with the Public Interest Law Centre of Legal Aid Manitoba was engaged by the Mental Health Commission of Canada’s (MHCC) Mental Health and the Law Advisory Committee to conduct research related to mental health, human rights, and relevant law, policies, and service standards.
 One of the Committee’s mandates is to examine Canada’s legal framework as it relates to persons with mental illness, including legislation, regulations, and policies.

 The Mental Health and the Law Advisory Committee’s Evaluation Project Committee is tasked with the responsibility of overseeing the research and development of instruments to evaluate Canadian legislation and assess mental health policies and service standards as it relates to the rights of persons with mental illness.
 The Committee has identified the need for evaluative tools to analyze the extent to which existing Canadian law acknowledges and protects the human rights of people experiencing mental health issues.
-Building on the work of a similar nature conducted in international jurisdictions including Scotland (Scottish Recovery Index, http://www.scottishrecoveryindicator.net/; Australia - Rights Analysis Instrument, http://www6.health.gov.au/internet/main/publishing.nsf/Content/mental-pubs-r-rights; the Council of Europe - http://www.coe.int/t/dg3/health/mental_en.asp; and the World Health Organization - http://www.who.int/mental_health/policy/WHOLegislationChecklist.pdf, the Canadian Mental Health Association, Winnipeg Region in partnership with the Public Interest Law Centre will conduct research towards achieving the following project objectives:
+Building on the work of a similar nature conducted in international jurisdictions including Scotland (Scottish Recovery Index, http://www.scottishrecoveryindicator.net/; Australia - Rights Analysis Instrument, http://www6.health.gov.au/internet/main/publishing.nsf/Content/mental-pubs-r-rights; the Council of Europe - http://www.coe.int/t/dg3/health/mental_en.asp; and the World Health Organization - http://www.who.int/mental_health/policy/WHOLegislationChecklist.pdf, the Canadian Mental Health Association, Winnipeg Region in partnership with the Public Interest Law Centre conducted research towards achieving the following project objectives:

 - Developing an instrument(s) to evaluate the extent to which human rights are addressed in legislation, policies, and service standards as it relates to persons experiencing mental illness;